Qovery/documentation/website/docs/using-qovery/configuration/helm.md

 - Branch: Select branch that Qovery should use to deploy your helm
 - Overrides path: the path of the values files (example: ci/values_ci.yaml).
 You can specify multiple paths by separating them with a semi-colon.

 If you want to override it with a raw yaml you will have to click on `Create override`.
-A new editor modal will be opened, to let you crite your yaml override.
+A new editor modal will be opened, to let you write your yaml override.
 The default values.yaml content will be displayed on the right to help you to respect the structure.

 You can use the Qovery environment variables as overrides by using the placeholder “qovery.env.<env_var_name>” (Example: qovery.env.DB_URL.
 Qovery will manage the replacement of those placeholders at deployment time.